 “The independent spirit is all about finding those efficiencies” with your collaborators, said Joe, adding, The best idea wins.”
 Hurwitz complimented the Russos: “You make people feel safe enough to take their own risks.”

-Cherry will begin streaming on Apple TV+ March 12.
-In select theaters February 26.
+The Gray Man will begin streaming on Netflix beginning July 22.
+Cherry is now streaming on Apple TV+.
 To learn more about the Russo Bros. and their new production company AGBO, go here.

 Film Independent promotes unique independent voices by helping filmmakers create and advance new work.
 To become a Member of Film Independent, just click here.
 To support us with a donation, click here.